shepmaster/rust-ffi-omnibus/site/basics/index.md

 When running examples, you need to ensure the Rust dynamic library can be located by the system.

-With most shells on Mac OS X and Linux, this can be done by prefixing commands with `LD_LIBRARY_PATH=target/debug`.
+With most shells on macOS and Linux, this can be done by prefixing commands with `LD_LIBRARY_PATH=target/debug`.
 For example, to run a Python example, you might use `LD_LIBRARY_PATH=target/debug python src/main.py` from the example